js044/ccm_docs/content/docs/meetings.md

 3. Clear direction/to-do lists for upcoming tasks.

 ## Rules & Requirements
 A few guidelines to keep meetings running smoothly.

-1. It is mandatory for EBM to attend weekly meetings.
-If they cannot come, they must tell the Editorial Director immediately so they can prepare alternate (usually asynchronous) meeting materials for them.
+1. It is mandatory for staff to attend weekly meetings.
+If they cannot come, they must tell the EIC immediately so they can prepare alternate (usually asynchronous) meeting materials for them.
-2. CTM are not required to attend staff meetings, but are highly encouraged.
-3. If any staff member (including CTM) is expected at a meeting but discovers they cannot attend, they must notify the meeting organizer at least half an hour prior to the meeting.
+2. If any staff member discovers they cannot attend a meeting, they must notify the meeting organizer at least half an hour prior to the meeting.
-4. Synchronous voice call meetings tend to last an hour--two hours max.
-If they do run long are seldom over an hour, EBM are allowed to leave.
+3. Synchronous voice call meetings tend to last 1-2 hours max.
+If they run long, staff may leave.
-5. Please practice basic call courtesy.
+4. Please practice basic call courtesy.
 Be mindful of your mic.
 Mute yourself if there's a lot of background noise that competes with the speaker.
+5. If a meeting is asynchronous/text-based, please acknowledge reception of the message by "reacting" to the post or replying in the post's thread.